M4 Sherman: Hull

 The Sherman's glacis plate was originally 50.8 mm thick. and angled at 56 degrees from the vertical, providing an effective thickness of 90.8 mm.
 The M4, M4A1, early production M4A2, and early production M4A3 possessed protruding cast "hatchway" structures that allowed the driver and assistant driver's hatches to fit in front of the turret ring.
 In these areas, the effect of the glacis plate's slope was greatly reduced.
 Later Shermans had an upgraded glacis plate that was uniformly 63.5 mm thick and sloped at 47 degrees from the vertical, providing an effective thickness of 93.1 mm over the entire plate.
 The new design improved overall ballistic protection by eliminating the "hatchways", while also allowing for larger hatches for the driver and bow gunner.
 The cast hull M4A1 for the most part retained its previous glacis shape even after the larger hatches were introduced; the casting, irrespective of the larger hatches, sat 37 to 55 degrees from the vertical, with the large majority of the piece sitting closer to a 55-degree angle.

 The transmission housing was rounded, made of three cast sections bolted together or cast as one piece.
 It ranged from 50.8–108 mm thick.
 The upper and lower hull sides were 38 mm thick, and vertical, while the upper hull rear was also 38 mm thick, vertical or sloped at 10 degrees from the vertical.
 The lower hull rear, which protected the engine, was 38 mm thick, sloped at 0 to 22 degrees from the vertical depending upon the variant.
 The hull roof was 25.4 mm.
 The hull floor ranged from 25.4 mm thick under the driver and assistant driver's positions to 12.7 mm thick at the rear.
 The M4 had a hatch on the hull bottom to dispose of spent shell casings and to provide an emergency escape route.
 In the Pacific, Marines often used this Sherman feature in reverse to recover wounded infantry under fire.

 Effectiveness

-The armor of the Sherman was ineffective against most Axis tanks (Tanks like the Panzer Ausf IV fitted with 2.95in KwK 40 cannons and above.)
-Along with anti-tank weapon fire early in the war during multiple occasions.
+The armor of the Sherman was ineffective against most Axis tanks (such as tanks like the Panzer IV with 7.5 cm cannon and above) along with anti-tank weapon fire early in the war during multiple occasions.
 So it was decided it needed a compound angle to resist later German tank and anti-tank guns.
 The distinctive protruding "hatchways" of the early Sherman compromised the 56 degree-angled glacis plate, making them weak points where the effect of the glacis plate's slope was greatly reduced.
 In 1943, to make the thickness of these areas equal with the rest of the glacis plate, 1 in appliqué armor plates were fitted in front of them.